The project is expected to reduce 319 tonnes of CO2 each year, and help towards our goal of becoming carbon neutral by 2030.

 Work is due to start later in November 2020, starting with site surveys.

-Drilling of the boreholes will start in January 2021, with works expected to be complete by June 2021.
+Drilling of the boreholes will start in Spring 2021, with works expected to be complete by Autumn 2021.

 The project is due to be completed in June 2023

 Saturday, 8am till 1pm

 No work will take place on Sundays or public holidays

 If works take longer than expected, nearby residents will be told as soon as possible.